 See your Church Health Coordinator or contact Stairstep Foundation Sylvia Amos (firstname.lastname@example.org) Address: 2115 Plymouth Avenue North, Minneapolis, MN 55411 Phone: 612-521-3110 Fax: 612-521-3405

 - In 2003 Stairstep Foundation in conjunction with Duke University and Blue Cross Blue Shield of Minnesota presented “Crossing Over Jordan,” a Symposium on End of Life and Palliative Care for African Americans.

 - Stairstep has conducted a metro-wide Church Olympics event annually since 2003 to focus health issues and promote cross church connections.

 - An Environmental Scan on Infant Mortality was published in 2010.

 - In 2005 Willette Whitted, BA in Music Therapy from Augsburg College and a certified doula ( a helper in labor and delivery) approached Stairstep.
 Her concern for the high incidence of infant mortality among African Americans prompted her to find a way to build doula capacity among Black people.
 She also had a vision to use music to assist delivery and bonding.
 We agreed to work with her to accomplish her dream.
 The enterprise was named Musical Beginnings.

 - We facilitated the Ms. Whitted’s training to become a certified doula trainer.
-Working together for 7 years we recruited, trained and certification 15 community based doulas.
+Working together for seven years we recruited, trained and certified 15 community based doulas.

 - Of 96 Musical Beginnings Doula attended births there were 100% positive outcomes including no low birth weights; and 98 % breast-feeding mothers.

-- Afer 7 years of incubation with stairstep, Ms. Whitted secured her own 501 (c)(3) designation and continues to operate Musical Beginnings for the benefit of our community
+- After seven years of incubation with Stairstep, Ms. Whitted secured her own 501 (c)(3) designation and continues to operate Musical Beginnings for the benefit of our community